 The Bottom Line

-Under Rs 10 lakh, your best options are brands where the product is simple, food costs are low, and the format does not require large spaces.
+Under Rs 10 lakh, your best options are brands where the product is simple, operations are lean, and the format does not require large spaces.
 Waffles, momos, chai, and rolls fit this profile.

 Avoid any brand that advertises a low franchise fee but hides the real cost in mandatory purchases.
 Always ask for the total investment including equipment, setup, and working capital.